Default view

 In 2000, the Ministry of Education prescribed the establishment of doctoral schools.
 The Doctoral School of Veterinary Science was based on previously launched programs, was rated as “compliant” by the HAC (i.e. Hungarian Accreditation Committee), and coursework started on Jan.
 1st, 2001.

-Ever since, we strive for continuous “quality improvement” both professionally and organizationally in order to offer better programs.
+We have always strived for continuous “quality improvement” professionally and organizationally to offer better programs.

 • is to follow historical traditions of the Faculty of Veterinary Science